Corticofugal control equates to the fact that as the pathway begins in

 I seriously congratulate the California Council Against Health Fraud,

-Inc., and I compliment Scott David Neff and his intent.
+Inc., and I compliment Dr. Scott David Neff and his intent.
 I

 Early in 1984 Dr. Cailliet wrote, "Dear Dr. Neff: